JuliaDynamics/DiscreteEvents.jl/docs/src/index.md

 ### New in v0.3.0, development

-- Arguments to [`SimFunction`](@ref) can now be also given as symbols, expressions or as other SimFunctions.
+- Arguments to an event function in a [`SimFunction`](@ref) can now be also symbols, expressions or other SimFunctions.
 They will then be evaluated at event time before they are passed to the event function.
-- [`Simulate.version`](@ref version) gives now the package version.
+- [`Simulate.version`](@ref) gives now the package version.

 ### Earlier releases